Manifest V3 migration guide

 special shortcut is introduced.

-As the old and new key and API are otherwise identical, the change is needed, are relatively straightforward, and are as follows:
+As the old and new key and API are otherwise identical, the changes needed are relatively straightforward and are as follows:

 "default_icon": {